 You are beautiful.

-Elite Casino Events had the pleasure of sponsoring our Emme, (Elite’s magical mirror experience), at this event.
+At this event, Elite Casino Events had the pleasure of sponsoring our Emme (Elite’s magical mirror experience).
 Emme is a mirrored photo booth and a play station all in one!
 We gladly donated our magical mirror to the occasion because we knew these ladies could use a little magic.
 Our goal was to make every one of these survivors feel beautiful, empowered, and celebrated!
 Being that we’re an all-girl crew this mission was one of sisterhood.